SlimJallouli/b_u585_iota02_iot_reference/provision_mosquitto.md

 ## 11. Delete old certs from ST67 internal file system

-If you are using the ST67_T01 configuration, it’s important to ensure that all previously stored certificates, especially **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat**, are removed from the module’s internal file system before importing new ones.
-This step is necessary to allow the firmware to load the updated certificates and private key into the ST67 module, which are then used for establishing the TLS/MQTT connection.
+If you are using the `ST67_T01_Single` configuration, it is important to ensure that all previously stored certificates, especially **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat**, are removed from the module internal file system before importing new ones.
+This step is necessary to allow the firmware to load updated certificates and private key into the ST67 module for TLS/MQTT connection.

 - On the serial terminal connected to your board, type the following command to list all files currently stored in the module: